Korso13/Blackjack-Game/README.md

 # Blackjack-Game
 Second game written in C++.
-Blackjack with basic functional
+Blackjack with basic functions